 Why does the split of GST to IGST, SGST and CGST arise?

-The split arises when both the central and state governments have the power to levy and collect taxes.
-It happens mostly when a country has a federal structure.
+The split of GST to IGST, SGST and CGST arise when both the central and state governments have the power to levy and collect taxes.
+It happens mostly when a country has a federal structure, and so both central and state governments have responsibilities to perform and need to raise taxes to carry out these duties.
 To ensure the one nation, one tax policy, the central and state governments must levy GST.

 Trade Finance Global along with their partner freight forwarders and tax assistants helped us file our returns, arrange transportation and sort out our duties in India.